T-001v2r3/STT-App/README.md

 # Techinal info:
 ## Dependencies ( this may be incomplete):
 - google cloud cli connected to an account properly configured
+- a postgres database server
+- a google cloud bucket
 - pip install flask
 - pip install python-dotenv
 - pip install psycopg2